 With Carthage located on the shore of Lake Michigan, snow and snow storms are a fact of life.
 The following is the College’s plan for removal of snow and maintaining a safe environment.

-Carthage Security personnel will monitor the condition of the Campus Drive, all other campus roadways, and campus parking lots.
-Upon a sufficient accumulation of snow, the Security Office will contact the Director of Buildings and Grounds.
+The Office of Public Safety personnel will monitor the condition of the Campus Drive, all other campus roadways, and campus parking lots.
+Upon a sufficient accumulation of snow, the Office of Public Safety will contact the Director of Buildings and Grounds.
 This will result in Carthage personnel reporting to work as soon as possible and our snow removal contractors alerted to begin snow plowing procedures.
 Any accumulation that does not block roads or lots will result in crews reporting to work at an early start to begin snow plowing procedures so that the campus primary roads, employee parking lots and sidewalks are cleared for the start of classes.

 During a snowstorm, crews will attempt to maintain the campus drives only.
 Parking lots will be plowed only after the storm has ended.